Q&A: Tobacco Policies

 20. How did ERS inform members about the requirement to certify tobacco use or non-use?

-Between April 24 and September 30, 2013, ERS reached out to members and benefits coordinators/HR representatives through 38 communications.
+Between April 24, 2013 and January 31, 2014, ERS reached out to members and benefits coordinators/HR representatives through 40 communications.
 Every member enrolled in a Texas Employees Group Benefits Program (GBP) health plan received information in his or her Annual Enrollment packet.
-In addition, all members who had not certified their and/or their dependents’ tobacco use or non-use by the end of Annual Enrollment received postcards and automated phone calls asking them to certify before the August 31 deadline.
-ERS sent an additional letter in September to members who had not certified by the deadline.
+In addition, all members who had not certified their and/or their dependents’ tobacco use or non-use by the end of their Annual Enrollment periods received postcards and automated phone calls asking them to certify before the August 31 deadline.
+ERS sent an additional letter to members who had not certified by the deadline.
 See a full list of the communications activities here.